-As Accounting Officer, I confirm that the Corporation has had due regard to the requirements of grant funding agreements and contracts with the ESFA and has considered its responsibility to notify the ESFA of material irregularity, impropriety and non-compliance with terms and conditions of funding.
+As Accounting Officer, I confirm that the Corporation has had due regard to the framework of authorities governing regularity, priority and compliance, and the requirements of grant funding agreements and contracts with ESFA, and has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with those authorities and terms and conditions of funding.

-I confirm on behalf of the Corporation that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the College, or material noncompliance with the terms and conditions of funding, under the College's grant funding agreements and contracts with the ESFA, or any public funder.
+I confirm on behalf of the Corporation that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the Corporation, or material noncompliance with the framework of authorities and the terms and conditions of funding under the Corporation's grant funding agreements and contracts with ESFA, or any other public funder.
+This includes the elements outlined in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.

-I confirm that the following instances of material irregularity, impropriety or funding non-compliance have been discovered and have been notified to the ESFA.
-If any further instances are identified after the date of this statement, these will be notified to the ESFA:
+I confirm that no instances of material irregularity, impropriety, funding non-compliance, or noncompliance with the framework of authorities have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to ESFA.